May 7, 2018

 For some of the things that we do, we have a common task management system that is highly visible and allows us to gauge importance, urgency and ease.
-It’s called a Kanban board, swim lane, or whatever you want to call it.
+In the Kanban methodology, it's called a Kanban board, swim lane, or whatever you want to call it.

 In this image you see five columns, moving from left to right: